 Unfortunately, our rental income was actually NEGATIVE for the entire third quarter.
 We put new tile floors in one our properties.
 The tile floors are replacing some worn carpet – the expectation is that these tile floors will reduce ongoing maintenance expenses, as they should need little to no work for the next 10-20 years.

-This is not a prediction for the next 12 months – it is the actual passive income received in the last 12 months.
-Our goal is eventually have $120k/year in passive income, so we are 48% of the way there.
+This is not a prediction for the next 12 months – it is the actual investment income received in the last 12 months.
+Our goal is eventually have $120k/year in investment income, so we are 48% of the way there.

 I would expect the next 12 months of income to be higher than the last 12 months as dividends are increased, rent goes up, and new money is put to work.